-We've admired Seattle designers Iacoli & McAllister's Spica Pendant for some time now, and were pleasantly surprised to come across a similar looking light via Swedish blog Mormors Glamour.
-But unlike the Spica (which is handmade from brass-plated steel, and starts at $795), this shade is a DIY project made from drinking straws that are formed into diamond-shaped pendants and spray painted gold.
+We've admired Seattle designers Iacoli & McAllister's Spica Pendant for some time now and were pleasantly surprised to come across a similar looking light via Swedish blog Mormors Glamour.
+But unlike the Spica (which is handmade from brass-plated steel and starts at $795), this shade is a DIY project made from drinking straws that are formed into diamond-shaped pendants and spray-painted gold.

-Photos via Sköna Hem for blog Mormors Glamour.
+Photography via Sköna Hem for blog Mormors Glamour.

 Above: Hanging pendants made from drinking straws.
 Since straws are easily trimmed and bent, a multitude of shapes are possible.

 Above: For a finished design, pair the straw shade with the Nud Classic Pendant by Swedish Company Nud Collection, shown here.
-It's available in eight cord color combinations; $45 from LBC Lighting.
+It's available in eight cord-color combinations; $45 from LBC Lighting.
 Also consider a budget alternative, the Hemma Cord Set in white; $5 from Ikea.
-You can always spray paint the cord and fitting black.
+You can always spray-paint the cord and fitting black.